agarret7/vimwiki/RefactorDerenderingUsingGenSceneGraphs.md

 * Pruning dead code, via an active selection of pieces of code to be integrated in a brand-new repository.
 This is mostly relevant for (1) and (3).
-* Removing Python dependencies by replacing command-line calls to RVizScenePublisher and wrappers with GenSceneGraphs calls to `overlaySceneGraph`.
+* Removing Python dependencies by replacing command-line calls to RVizScenePublisher and wrappers, with GenSceneGraphs calls to `overlaySceneGraph`.
 This is relevant for (2).
 * Documenting the repository and its code.
+(Do this by making a list of concrete documentation goals, and soliciting feedback from others).

 There may be minimal rewriting of the actual infrastructure, but we can mostly use a copy of a functional subset of the Derendering repo.
 Special